mingzhaoyan/hostnet/README.md

 # HostNet

-**HostNet** is a virus host prediction tool that can make predictions on rabies lyssavirus and flaviviruses, and can provide prediction services on other more data sets.
+**HostNet** is a virus-host prediction tool that can predict rabies lyssavirus and flaviviruses and provide prediction services on other data sets.

 [English](https://github.com/ChenXJer/HostNet) [中文](https://github.com/ChenXJer/HostNet/tree/main/README_ZH)

 ## Install

-Note that this implementation has only been tested on Python 3.8.5, we recommend to use linux and miniconda for the enviroment management.
+Note that this implementation has only been tested on Python 3.8.5; we recommend using Linux and Miniconda for enviroment management.

 1. [Download and install miniconda](https://docs.conda.io/projects/miniconda/en/latest/index.html).